-Transition rules
+Transition rules for all MSc programmes

-- IPD students are advised to complete all components of a mandatory IPD-course in academic year 2022-2023 in order to obtain credits/a final grade for the course in OSIRIS. - In academic year 2023-2024, courses offered in 2022/2023 with a written and digital exam will organise two last opportunities to do the written/digital exams.
-These exams will be organised in the same exam periods as they are planned in 2022-2023 - In the table below is described in which way a student can fulfil the requirements of the IPD-programme in case a course of the current 2016 IPD-programme is not fully finished on August 31, 2023.
-For each course in the current-IPD-programme (see left column) an equivalence is described in right column.
+- For courses with a written exam in the academic year of 2023-2024, two additional opportunities will be organised in 2024-2025.
+These written exams will be organised in the same exam period as they are planned in 2023-2024. - A student has fulfilled the requirements of the MSc exam programme when the mandatory courses or their equivalents in the updated MSc programme are completed.
+Furthermore, the total MSc programme (first year courses, elective space and graduation project) should count up to at least 120 EC. - In the table below is described in which way a student can fulfil the requirements of the general shared Master courses in case a course is not fully finished on August 31, 2024.
+For each course in the current programme (see left column) an equivalence is described in the right column.